MattiasBuelens/web-streams-polyfill/README.md

 The `polyfill/es2018` and `ponyfill/es2018` variants work in any ES2018-compatible environment.

+[Async iterable support for `ReadableStream`][rs-asynciterator] is available in all variants, but requires an ES2018-compatible environment or a polyfill for `Symbol.asyncIterator`.

 ### Compliance

 The polyfill implements [version `2c8f35e` (21 Feb 2019)](https://streams.spec.whatwg.org/commit-snapshots/2c8f35ed23451ffc9b32ec37b56def4a5349abb1/) of the streams specification.